Colpitts oscillator: Overview

 The actual frequency of oscillation will be slightly lower due to junction capacitances and resistive loading of the transistor.

-As with any oscillator, the amplification of the active component should be marginally larger than the attenuation of the resonator losses and it's voltage division, to obtain stable operation.
+As with any oscillator, the amplification of the active component should be marginally larger than the attenuation of the resonator losses and its voltage division, to obtain stable operation.
 Thus, a Colpitts oscillator used as a variable-frequency oscillator (VFO) performs best when a variable inductance is used for tuning, as opposed to tuning just one of the two capacitors.
 If tuning by variable capacitor is needed, it should be done with a third capacitor connected in parallel to the inductor (or in series as in the Clapp oscillator).

 Practical example

-Fig. 3 shows a working example with component values.
-Instead of bipolar junction transistors, other active components such as field-effect transistors or vacuum tubes, capable of producing gain at the desired frequency, could be used.
+Fig. 3 shows an example with component values.
+Instead of field-effect transistors, other active components such as bipolar junction transistors or vacuum tubes, capable of producing gain at the desired frequency, could be used.

-The capacitor at the base provides an AC path to ground for parasitic inductances that could lead to unwanted resonance at undesired frequencies.
-Selection of the base's biasing resistors is not trivial.
-Periodic oscillation starts for a critical bias current and with the variation of the bias current to a higher value chaotic oscillations are observed.
+The common gate amplifier has a low input impedance and a high output impedance.
+Therefore the amplifier input, the source, is connected to the low impedance tap of the LC circuit L1, C1, C2, C3 and the amplifier output, the drain, is connected to the high impedance top of the LC circuit.
+The resistor R1 sets the operating point to 0.5mA drain current with no oscillating.
+The output is at the low impedance tap and can drive some load.
+Still, this circuit has low harmonic distortion.
+An additional variable capacitor between drain of J1 and ground allows to change the frequency of the circuit.
+The load resistor RL is part of the simulation, not part of the circuit.